tuxtof/xi-iot-lab/index.rst

 The lab environment has been setup to include a Nutanix Cluster running the latest version of Nutanix Acropolis, along with pre-staged Edge machines.

 In additional to the virtual pre-staged Edge devices that will be assigned to each **lab pair**, physical Intel NUC Edge Devices have also provided for each group.
-These physical edge devices will be used in part 1 and 2 of today's lab.
+These physical edge devices will be used in part 2 of today's lab.

 **Pre-staged Edge Devices**